Zade222/SpriteShrink/README.md

 ---

+## Helper Scripts

+Bash and PowerShell scripts have been made for processing a whole library are also included in this repository.
+Their use is encouraged.

+The guide and the scripts can be found [here](./helper_scripts/):

+---

 ## Error Handling & Reliability

 SpriteShrink is designed to be robust.
 It gracefully handles malformed inputs, ensures data integrity (byte-for-byte identical extraction), and provides clear, actionable error messages.
 Operations are atomic, meaning partially written output files are automatically cleaned up in case of cancellation or failure.